PaaBliiTo/eloqua-api/README.md

   total: 3 }
 ```

-- `elements`: type: array.
+- `elements`: array.
 This is an array containing the informations from the accounts
-- `total`: type: integer.
+- `total`: integer.
 This is the total number of the elements returned by the request

 ### getAllAccounts